-After nearly 50 years in the hands of one family (The Masons who still live next door) we bought the campsite in 2007.
-We were crazy about camping and thought it might be fun to own a campsite!
-Little did we know how much work would be involved!
+After nearly 50 years in the hands of one family, the Masons, who still live next door, sold the campsite to us in 2007.
+We were crazy about camping and thought it might be fun to own a campsite… Little did we know how much work would be involved!

-On our opening weekend we received the gift of seriously heavy snowfall – not quite what we were expecting Easter weekend and it certainly felt like a baptism of fire.
-Over the past decade we learnt how to deal with every type of weather from snow to torrential rain to soaring temperatures and droughts.
-Every day brings something different here at Masons.
+On the opening weekend, they received the gift of seriously heavy snowfall, not quite what they were expecting Easter weekend, and it certainly felt like a baptism of fire.
+Over the past decade, they have learned how to deal with every type of weather, from snow to torrential rain to soaring temperatures and droughts.
+Every day brings something different at Masons.

-As a house warming present a friend who breeds chickens gave us ten chicks.
+As a housewarming present a friend who breeds chickens gave us ten chicks.
 We did not even have a chicken pen to put them in.
-It took us a while to get used to having chickens and it was not long before we realised the cockerels and campers do not live in harmony.
-The chickens are now an integral part of Masons and we wouldn’t be without them but we no longer have a noisy cockerel as part of the team.
+The chickens are now an integral part of Masons, and we wouldn’t be without them.

-In the early days we spent a lot of time unblocking drains from the facilities to the sceptic tank with a drain rod!
+In the early days we spent a lot of time unblocking drains from the facilities to the septic tank with a drain rod!
 Yuk!
 This led us to putting in completely new drainage from the facilities.
-At the same time, we also laid over 500 metres of new drainage under the Main Field to help keep the pitches from getting water logged during heavy downfalls of rain (a relatively common occurrence in the heart of the Yorkshire Dales!).
+At the same time, we also laid over 1,000 metres of new drainage under the Main Field to help keep the pitches from getting waterlogged during heavy downfalls of rain (a relatively common occurrence in the heart of the Yorkshire Dales!).
 To encourage Yorkshire wildlife, we’ve also planted lots of trees and native hedges.

 The beautiful dry stone walling around and throughout the campsite has been lovingly restored by Vince who is a talented local dry stone waller.
 It has taken him 5 years in total to restore all of the walls and the walling is a constantly on-going process to maintain them.
 In addition to us wanting to restore the walls from an aesthetic point of view we also wanted to make sure that they are as safe as possible for climbing children.